Peanut Tempeh Stir Fry

 Stir fry is usually filling and delicious on its own, but you can always include some spring rolls, steamed vegetables, or teriyaki noodles on the side.
 This recipe is at its best when served over rice, noodles, or extra vegetables, like:

 - Noodles – Rice noodles, soba noodles, ramen, udon noodles, zucchini noodles, or any long pasta (like spaghetti or linguini) will do.

 - Rice – The classic choice!
 Serve the stir fry over jasmine, basmati, white, or brown rice.
 For extra flavor, use my Vegan Fried Rice or Coconut Rice instead.

 - Other grains and veggies – Swap the rice or noodles for a bed of quinoa, farro, leafy greens, or cauliflower rice.

 - Gluten free – Swap the soy sauce for tamari in the peanut sauce.
 Serve the stir fry over rice noodles, soba noodles, rice, cauliflower rice, or quinoa.

-- Nut free – Use almond butter instead of peanut butter in the sauce.
+- Peanut free – Use almond butter instead of peanut butter in the sauce.
 Replace the toasted peanuts on top with sesame seeds or more cilantro.
 Or use sunflower seed butter if you can’t have nuts at all.

 - More veggies – Feel free to use other veggies depending on what you have (bok choy, mushrooms, and bell peppers would be great).
 I recommend using a max of 3 1/2 cups of chopped veggies.